mzamith/jasmine-test-cases/README.md

 You can clone this git project, or download the zip file.
 If you don't feel like doing either, just ask us and we'll sent it to you by e-mail.

+To test if your ready to go, open the DemoJasmin folder and open SpecRunner.html in your favorite browser.
+A friendly page should open up, showing all tests passing.
+Yep, it's that easy.
+It's just Javascript!

+The next steps will allow you to run the code coverage tool.
+Firstly, if you haven't done this already, install [Node.js](https://nodejs.org/en/) by going to their website and downloading their installer.

-After doing that, grab the command line and move to you project folder.
+After doing that, grab the command line and move to you __project folder__.

-All you need is the following:

-###### Jasmin global install
+Just to be sure, run
 ```
-$ npm install -g jasmine
+$ node -v
 ```

+If all went well, the version of Node.js you just installed should be printed.
+Next, let's get karma to run!

 ###### Karma CLI global install
 ```
 $ npm install -g karma-cli